Gerard Stokes

-Gerard James Stokes (1955 – 8 December 2020) was a New Zealand rugby league footballer who played in the 1970s and 1980s, and coached in the 1980s through to the 2010s, who represented New Zealand.
-He was a coach of the Serbian national side, and father of England international cricketer Ben Stokes.
+Gerard James Stokes (1956 – 8 December 2020) was a New Zealand rugby league footballer who played in the 1970s and 1980s, and coached in the 1980s through to the 2010s, who represented New Zealand.
+He was a coach of the Serbian national side.
+He was the father of English international cricketer Ben Stokes.

 Playing career

 Stokes began playing rugby league early in life.
 In high school, he would sneak out of his boarding school in New Zealand every Saturday morning to play rugby league for Canterbury.
 He was a Schoolboy Kiwi in 1971 before later representing New Zealand in four non-Test matches on the 1982 tour of Australia and playing for Workington Town in 1982–83.
 In one match, Stokes dislocated his finger, and asked for an amputation in order to play again more quickly.